cdapio/cdap-ingest/cdap-stream-clients/java/README.rst

 =================

 - Create a Stream
-- Update TTL (time-to-live) for an existing Stream
+- Update TTL (time-to-live, in seconds) for an existing Stream
-- Retrieve the current Stream TTL
+- Retrieve the current Stream TTL (in seconds)
 - Truncate an existing Stream (the deletion of all events that were written to the Stream)
 - Write an event to an existing Stream